 Data-Based Success Stories

-Across the country and during the past few years, ATI has witnessed data-verified student improvement among Galileo K-12 Online users.
+Across the country, ATI has witnessed data-verified student improvement among Galileo K-12 Online users.
 We have spoken with a variety of educators in districts and in individual schools that are achieving this success.
 We wanted to learn more about their strategies and the challenges they have faced in making changes that have led to improvements that can be documented through state-level test performance.
 Here is a glimpse at what we have found from these interviews; click the links to read more.

 Benson Unified School District